Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: RBGS process

 {The stability guarantees of \cref{alg:RBGS} executed in unique precision can be obtained directly from the analysis of the multi-precision algorithm by taking $u_{fine} = u$ and $u_{crs} = F(m, n)u$, where $F(m,n)$ is some polynomial of low degree.}

-In terms of performance, the SRHT-based RBGS algorithm requires about half the flops and data passes of the cheapest standard block Gram-Schmidt algorithm, which is BCGS.
-Moreover, its computational cost is defined by $p$ well-parallelizable BLAS-3 operations.
-As in BCGS, in RBGS only one global synchronization between distributed processors is required per iteration, not counting the cost of inter-block QR.
+In terms of performance, the SRHT-based RBGS algorithm requires about half the flops and data passes of the cheapest standard BGS algorithm, which is BCGS.
+Its computational cost is defined by $p$ well-parallelizable BLAS3 operations. {Furthermore, with a suitable choice of inter-block QR factorization in steps 4-5, RBGS requires only one global reduction operation per block (see~\cref{interQR1} for details).
+This version of RBGS is particularly noteworthy in the realm of ``one-synchronization'' block Gram-Schmidt algorithms~\parencite{carson2022block,lund2022adaptively} in particular due to its provable stability characteristics.}

-\begin{remark} If necessary, the output of the RBGS algorithm can be post-processed with a Cholesky QR to provide a QR factorization with Q factor, which is not only well-conditioned but is $\ell_2$-orthonormal up to machine precision.
-More specifically, we can compute an upper-triangular matrix $\bR'$ such that ${\bR'}^\mathrm{T} \bR' = \bQ^\mathrm{T} \bQ$ with Cholesky decomposition, and consider
+\begin{remark} If necessary, the output of the RBGS algorithm can be post-processed with Cholesky QR to provide a QR factorization with {a} Q factor, which is not only well-conditioned but is $\ell_2$-orthonormal up to machine precision.
+More specifically, we can compute an upper-triangular matrix $\bR'$ such that ${\bR'}^\mathrm{T} \bR' = \bQ^\mathrm{T} \bQ$ with {a} Cholesky decomposition, and consider

-The numerical stability of this procedure follows directly from the fact that the Q factor produced by the RBGS algorithm (and therefore $\bR'$) is very well-conditioned.
-Its computational cost is dominated by the computation of $\bQ^\mathrm{T} \bQ$ and, possibly, $\bQ \bR'^{-1}$.
+{The computational cost of this procedure} is dominated by the computation of $\bQ^\mathrm{T} \bQ$ and, possibly, $\bQ \bR'^{-1}$.
 In terms of flops, the computational cost of computing $\bQ^\mathrm{T} \bQ$ is similar to the cost of the entire RBGS algorithm.
-Though as a single BLAS-3 operation, it is better suited for cache-based and parallel computing.
-The computation of $\bQ \bR'^{-1}$ can be omitted when the application allows operating with the Q factor in an implicit form, {for instance, in Arnoldi iteration or Rayleigh-Ritz algorithm.} Otherwise, this product can be computed by well-parallelizable forward substitution, or even a direct inversion allowing a second BLAS-3 multiplication.
-In this case, the computation and application of $\bR'^{-1}$ should not cause any stability issues, since $\bR'$ is a very well-conditioned matrix. \end{remark}
+Though as a single BLAS3 operation, it is better suited for cache-based and parallel computing.
+The computation of $\bQ \bR'^{-1}$ can be omitted when the application allows operating with the Q factor in an implicit form, {for instance, in {the} Arnoldi iteration or RR algorithm.} Otherwise, this product can be computed by well-parallelizable forward substitution, or even {by} direct inversion, allowing a second BLAS3 multiplication. {The stability guarantees of the QR factorization obtained after the Cholesky QR step follow directly from the fact that the RBGS algorithm produces a well-conditioned Q factor along with the standard numerical stability guarantees of Cholesky QR.} \end{remark}

-\subsection{Solution of block least-squares problem in Step 2}
+\subsection{Solution of block least-squares problem in step 2}